nick-poole/cliftonbey/README.md

 ## Commit Log

+12/28/24

+feat: enhance contact section with additional info and improved styling

+- Added new contact information to the contact section.
+- Introduced hover styles and icons for better user interaction.

 12/19/24

 feat: reorganize footer layout and update mobile design

 - Solidified the footer layout for mobile devices using a responsive grid structure.